nt246/physalia-lcwgs/day_3/markdowns/ld.md

 <br>

 Examine the pdf file that the script outputs.
-If you have not got the code to work, see the [plot that we have generated](https://github.com/nt246/physalia-lcwgs/blob/main/day_3/ngsld/LD_blocks.r2.pdf).
+If you can not get the code to work, see the [plot that we have generated](https://github.com/nt246/physalia-lcwgs/blob/main/day_3/ngsld/LD_blocks.r2.pdf).